Scout24/yamlreader/README.md

 Merge YAML data from a directory, a list of files or a file glob.
 With a directory, the YAML files (`*.yaml`) are sorted alphabetically.
 The YAML files are expected to contain a complex key-value structure and merged with the following rules:

 * lists get appended
-* hashes get merged
+* hashes get merged by key
-* scalars are overwritten
+* scalars (numbers, strings) are overwritten
+* everything else will fail

 The purpose is to allow several YAML files instead of a single YAML file.
 We use it to help our software read configuration data from an arbitrary amount of YAML files instead of a single YAML file.

+Read the unit test to see some examples.

 Building
 --------